Skip to Main Content

 Lateral reading is a good practice for evaluating sources.
 It is the process of "verifying [cross-checking] what you're reading as you're reading it."
 (Difference Between Lateral Reading and Vertical Reading)

-For additional information, refer to this handout:
+For practice, refer to this worksheet:

 Creative Commons License CC by NC 4.0 Video was created by Robert Detmering, Amber Willenborg, and Terri Holtze for University of Louisville Libraries as part of the Civic Literacy project and is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.